RussellABH/OPTUS-AI/README.md

 # OPTUS-AI
 Our goal is to raise awareness on the opioid crisis through creating a one-stop web application that tracks and displays social media discourse using novel Natural Language Processing techniques.

+Please see the presentation, `OPTUS-AI Presentation.pptx`, for a brief overview of the work we did this semester.

 ## Setup
 ### Frontend
 This is a React based web application.